 - Make sure to use fresh grated Parmesan with a sand-like texture.
 I grate my own Parmesan-Reggiano because it has more flavor and it's delicious..
 But you can find the sand-like grated parmesan in the deli area.
 Note that the pre-shredded Parmesan sold in the cheese aisles won't give you the same crispiness.

-- PRO TIP: Don't peek too often.
+- Don't peek too often.
 Every time you open the oven, it adds quite a bit more time to the overall cooking time because the oven has to reheat again.

-- PRO TIP: If you're short on time, you can also microwave the potatoes for 2-3 minutes before roasting.
+- If you're short on time, you can also microwave the potatoes for 2-3 minutes before roasting.
 This helps get the inside cooked faster, and you can cut down your bake time.

 Lauren Lane says